vacationtracker/api-gateway-http-response/README.md

 # API Gateway HTTP Response for AWS Lambda

-A small library that generates API Gateway HTTP responses for AWS Lambda (i.e., for CloudFormation/AWS SAM).
+A small library that generates API Gateway HTTP responses for Lambda proxy integration.
+It can be used with AWS CloudFormation and AWS SAM.

 ## Usage